Empire silhouette: History

 The adoption of this style led to a drastic contrast between 1790s fashions and the constricting and voluminous styles of the 1770s (with a rigid cylindrical torso above panniers).
 The change is probably partially due to the French political upheavals after 1789 (which encouraged the recovery of ancient virtues, and discouraged the type of ostentatious ornately luxurious display formerly common in aristocratic fashions).
 The early styles often featured entirely bare arms, as in the ancient exemplars, but from about 1800 short sleeves became more typical, initially sometimes transparent as in David's Portrait of Madame Récamier (1800), then puffed.
-The style evolved through the Napoleonic era until the early 1820s, becoming gradually less simple, after which the hourglass Victorian styles became more popular.
+The style evolved through the early nineteenth century until the early 1820s, becoming gradually less simple, after which the hourglass Victorian styles became more popular.

-English women's styles (often referred to as "regency") followed the same general trend of raised waistlines as French styles, even when the countries were at war.
-The style was very often worn in white to denote a high social status (especially in its earlier years); only women solidly belonging to what in England was known as the "genteel" classes could afford to wear the pale, easily soiled garments of the era.
-The look was popularized in Britain by Emma, Lady Hamilton, who designed such garments for her performances of poses in imitation of classical antiquity ("attitudes"), which were a sensation throughout Europe.
+British women's styles (often referred to as "Regency") followed the same general trend of raised waistlines as French styles, even when the countries were at war.
+The style was very often worn in white to denote a high social status (especially in its earlier years); only women of the middling, gentry and aristocratic classes could afford to wear the pale, easily soiled garments of the era.
+The look was popularized in Britain by people like Emma, Lady Hamilton, who wore such garments for her performances of poses in imitation of classical antiquity ("attitudes"), which were a sensation throughout Europe.
 The high-waisted cut of the dress was also applied to outer garments, such as the pelisse.
-The Empire silhouette contributed to making clothes of the 1795–1820 period generally less confining and cumbersome than high-fashion clothes of the earlier 18th and later 19th centuries.
+The Empire silhouette contributed to making clothes of the 1795–1820 period generally more streamlined and less cumbersome than fashionable clothes of the earlier 18th and later 19th centuries.

-The 1960s saw a revival of the style, possibly reflecting the less strict social mores of the era, similar to when the unconstricting 1920s "flapper" styles replaced the heavy corsetry of the early 1900s.
+The 1960s saw a revival of the style, possibly reflecting the less strict social mores of the era, similar to when the 1920s "flapper" styles replaced the heavy corsetry of the early 1900s.